wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 Agents work better with LLMs that are trained on agentic tasks.
 As logical as it sounds to use a model trained on agentic tasks, you may wonder which model to use.

-Agentic tasks are usually tasks where the model needs to follow a series of steps or generate a plan and then follow that plan.
-Following a plan requires some form of reasoning skills.

-The best option is to use a reasoning model for your agent to ensure that the LLM was trained on agentic tasks.
+You get the best results using a reasoning model for your agent.
 For example, GPT-4.1 and the Orion series from OpenAI (o1, o2, o3, etc.) are explicitly trained on agentic tasks.
 However, you should also consider using the LLMs from Anthropic.
 The Claude 4 models from Anthropic perform well too.

 Note that reasoning models are more expensive, so if you want to save some money, you may want to consider implementing the patterns from [#s](#intelligent-request-routing).

 ## When to use an agent

 A lot of people will tell you that you should use an agent.
 However, an agent is only good at a subset of problems that you will encounter.
 There's a reason why I include so many other patterns in this book and only cover agents last.
 Agents are new, and we don't know exactly what limitations we'll run into.
-Also, agents are more expensive than a single prompt.
+Also, agents are more expensive than a single prompt or even a workflow.

 I've created the following table to help you decide between using an agent, a workflow, or a single prompt.